uniwebcms/framework/blog/01-introduction.md

 ## What the Runtime Handles

 Most web development involves writing the same infrastructure code repeatedly.
-Markdown parsing.
+Content processing.
 Data fetching.
 Routing.
 Localization.
 Form handling.
 State management.
 Every project needs it.
 Few projects need it to be different.

 The framework's runtime takes care of this undifferentiated work.
 It's a lightweight coordination layer between your components and the content—so you can focus on what actually makes your Foundation valuable.

-**Content preprocessing.** The runtime parses markdown before your components see it.
+**Content preprocessing.** The runtime processes content before your components see it.
 You don't write parsing logic or handle edge cases.
 You receive structured content objects—headings organized into sections, paragraphs as arrays, images with metadata, lists with structure.
 Your components just render.

 **SPA coordination.** The runtime manages routing with React Router, handles page transitions, coordinates component lifecycle.
 Sites are full single-page applications.
 Your Foundation components never interact with routing directly—the runtime handles it.